spacemeat/humon/README.md

 Like asserted earlier, annotations are 100% open in their use.
 Humon doesn't use any annotation keys or values and doesn't interpret them.
 Applications can use them or not, but all annotations that are legal are guaranteed to be parsed, even if the application doesn't know about or use them at all.
 In this way you can embed metadata about objects in a Humon file, and even old versions of Humon apps will correctly read (and ignore) them, because all official versions of Humon always have.

 ## <a name="buildingHumon">Building Humon
+Humon's C library requires a C99 compiler to build.

+Humon's C++ library uses C++17 features, and thus requires a C++17 compiler to build.

-Humon builds on 64-bit and 32-bit architectures for Linux (so far, tested on Ubuntu) using GNU or Clang tools, and on 64-bit and 32-bit architectures in Visual Studio 2017+.
+Humon builds on 64-bit and 32-bit architectures for Linux (so far, tested on 64-bit Ubuntu 19.10) using GNU or Clang tools, and on Windows (so far, tested on 64-bit Windows 10), targeting 64-bit and 32-bit architectures in Visual Studio 2017+.
 The default build behaves as described above, but there are switches you can provide when you build Humon to change its behavior.

-For each build config and target, the binary artifacts are produced in `{humon}/build/int/bin/{cfg}{target}`, where `{cfg}` consists of `{-gcc|-clang}{-32}?{-d}?`, depending on the build tool you specify, whether to build a 32-bit version (if you're on a 64-bit machine), and whether it is a debug build.
+For each build config and target, the binary artifacts are produced in `{humon}/build/int/bin/cfg-{cfg}`, where `{cfg}` consists of `{-gcc|-clang}{-32}?{-d}?`, depending on the build tool you specify, whether to build a 32-bit version (if you're on a 64-bit machine), and whether it is a debug build.
 You can specify these settings; see below.
 The necessary artifacts are then copied to `{humon directory}/build/bin`, which is where the installer will look for files to copy to system directories.

 For Linux development, you can install a successful build with `{humon}/install-linux.py`, run as superuser since it updates the library search cache.
 If that's not an option, you can simply copy the built binaries and the headers from `{humon}/include/humon` for use in your projects.